 Our Repetition Test

-- We’ve already communicated the details of what trip protection is
+- We’ve already communicated the details of what trip protection is.

 - We don’t want to make the customer fearful about not being able to receive a refund and cause them to abandon the page.

-You can pay a bit more to get “Free Cancellation” and “Reserve Now Pay Later” and if you pay a bit more there is an additional upsell option that includes continental breakfast:
+For example, when booking hotels with Travelocity, you’ll see one set of upsell options before you reserve the trip.
+You can pay a bit more to get “Free Cancellation” and “Reserve Now Pay Later.”
+You can also add on an additional upsell option that includes continental breakfast.